oscarismael47/travel_path/README.md

-# travel_path
+# Travel Path

-**travel_path** is an interactive web app built with [Streamlit](https://streamlit.io/) for generating and visualizing driving routes between two locations using the Google Maps Directions API.
+**Travel Path** is an interactive web app built with [Streamlit](https://streamlit.io/) for generating and visualizing driving routes between two locations using the Google Maps Directions API.
 The app displays a dynamic map with the route, calculates estimated travel time and distance, and provides step-by-step driving instructions.

 ## Features